Anasklbm/Socail_Media/README.md

 - View their profiles
 - Edit their profiles
+- See following and followers lists
+- Search for other users
 - View other users' profiles
 - View other users' posts
 - Follow and unfollow other users
 - Search for other users
-- See following and followers lists

 ### Administrative Functionalities